From Individual Coaching to Team Coaching

 - Create a team coaching engagement structure

-The project will take place in-between Module 1 and 2.
+The field application session will take place in-between Module 1 and 2.
 The focus will be on applying the team coaching skills and concepts from Module 1.

 Module 2 Learning Objectives